processone/docs.ejabberd.im/content/admin/guide/installation.md

     LDFLAGS=-L/usr/local/opt/openssl/lib CFLAGS=-I/usr/local/opt/openssl/include ./configure --enable-all
     LDFLAGS=-L/usr/local/opt/openssl/lib CFLAGS=-I/usr/local/opt/openssl/include make

-Note: Reference to custom OpenSSL need at the moment to be passed to `make` command.
+Note: Reference to custom OpenSSL needs at the moment to be passed to `make` command.
 This is because make command download, configure and build dependencies.
 The reference is also needed in that context.